treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### Sub-queries

-In PostgreSQL you should be doing subqueries with `WITH` clauses.
+In PostgreSQL you should probably be doing subqueries with `WITH` clauses.

-Sub-queries should also be aligned to the right side of the river and then laid out using the same style as a `WITH` statement w/r/t parentheses.
+Sub-queries should be left aligned 2 spaces to the right of the opening parentheses and then laid out using the same style as a `WITH` statement w/r/t parentheses.

 ```sql
 SELECT r.last_name,